js-lib-com/wood/doc/overview.md

 | __aggregation__ | using child components that can also have own child components, in tree of not restricted complexity |
 | __unit test__ | unit testing is not strictly speaking specific to OOP but is well supported by encapsulation|

 Below is a more complex example.
+It is a contrived example but helps in getting the big picture.

-This diagram focuses on component relations that are represented as arrows, simple arrow for inheritance and arrow with diamond for aggregation.
+It focuses on component relations that are represented as arrows, simple arrow for inheritance and arrow with diamond for aggregation.
 Note that inheritance is also know as `IS A` relation whereas aggregation is a `HAS A` relation.
 Also, a component that implements content for an editable area is known as content component, whereas a component that has child components is named parent component.

 ![](D:\docs\workspaces\js-lib\tools\wood\wood\doc\components-sample.svg)